KatePang13/Paper-Read/SystemDesign/Designing a URL Shortening service like TinyURL.md

 20K * 500 bytes = ~10 MB/s

-**Memory estimates:** If we want to cache some of the hot URLs that are frequently accessed, how much memory will we need to store them?
+**内存评估:** If we want to cache some of the hot URLs that are frequently accessed, how much memory will we need to store them?
 If we follow the 80-20 rule, meaning 20% of URLs generate 80% of traffic, we would like to cache these 20% hot URLs.

 Since we have 20K requests per second, we will be getting 1.7 billion requests per day: